landaudiogo/docker-tutorial/Tutorial-1/Tutorial.md

 docker stop t1c
 ```

-since we have a signal handler in the python code, we are capable of cathcing the signal and performing any last operations before the container terminates.
+since we have a signal handler in the python code, we are capable of catching the signal and performing any last operations before the container terminates.
 It aslo increases the speed with which the process stops as will be seen in the next example.

-Now we understand the shell form ENTRYPOINT, and why it must be used with care:
+Now we review the shell form ENTRYPOINT, and it's differences from the exec form:
 1. create the container
 ```
-docker run -it --name t1c t1i-shell
+docker run -it --rm --name t1c t1i-shell
 ```
 2. send the stop signal from another terminal:
 ```